HGmin1159/bios-611-project/readme.md

 My primary question is about the association between economy and COVID-19 of each country.
 Along with the primary dataset about COVID-19, I operated several statistical analysis including dimensionality reduction, clustering analysis and regression analysis.

+In the case that you fail to make the report, I save the result file into backup folder.

 To build docker container, please follow below instruction.

 1. Turn on the docker desktop.
 If you don't have the docker desktop, you can install it in here (https://www.docker.com/products/docker-desktop/)